JeissonArcadio778/front-essentials/CSS/README.md

 ## Absolutes:

-    They are absolutes units into window. *Pixels* are defined and not change with the window size
+    There are absolutes units into window. *Pixels* are defined and not change with the window size

-    px.
+    *px*.

 ## Relatives